semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 The last example uses `additional parameters`.

-If you don't specify container image tag, the `latest` will be pulled.
+If you don't specify the container image tag, `latest` will be pulled.
+Note that some images don't support the `latest` tag; you can check that in the "Supported tags" section of the image on Docker Hub.

 If the first command line argument of `sem-service` is invalid, `sem-service` will print its help screen: